ESA-APEx/apex_documentation_portal_template/README.md

 - [Quarto Reference](https://quarto.org/docs/reference/)
 - [Python Virtual Environments](https://docs.python.org/3/library/venv.html)

+## Automated Deployment with GitHub Actions

+Each commit to the `main` branch automatically triggers a new deployment using GitHub Actions.
+During this process, the documentation portal is built and final quality checks are performed to ensure everything is up to standard.
+You can monitor the deployment progress and review logs on the **Actions** page of your GitHub repository.

 ## Code Quality

 ### Pre-commit Hooks

-This repository uses [`pre-commit`](https://pre-commit.com/) to manage code quality and consistency at commit time.
-`pre-commit` is a CLI tool and framework for managing Git pre-commit hooks.
+This repository uses [`pre-commit`](https://pre-commit.com/) to manage code quality and consistency at commit time. `pre-commit` is a CLI tool and framework for managing Git pre-commit hooks.
 It helps with quick quality checks (such as linting and syntax checks), code formatting, and much more.

 The pre-commit hooks in this repository perform the following checks before each commit: